- Health & Safety

 Avoiding altitude sickness is key.
 Do this by walking slowly.
 Drink lots of water and eat enough food.
 Go on all optional acclimatization hikes.
 Consider taking Diamox.
 Also prevent other illnesses by disinfecting your hands after every time you use the bathroom and before any meals.

 What gear do i need for my climb?

-There is a variety of technical clothing and equipment you will need for your climb.
+For the climb, you’ll need a variety of technical clothing and equipment.
 A detailed gear list click here https://www.joicatours.com/safari/tips/kilimanjaro-packing-list

 How much of my gear can my porter carry for me?

 The weight limit is 20kgs .The sleeping bag is included in the limit.
 Porters will carry your duffel bag in a waterproof bag.

 How much should my pack weigh?